-- Read the job description if it is available.
-Sometimes job descriptions write about the ideal candidate's skills.
+Read the job description if it is available.
 Don’t be discouraged if you don’t have capabilities in every area, but think about your transferable skills or experiences.

-- Conduct informational interviews with alumni who are in this type of position.
+Conduct informational interviews with alumni in this type of position or at the company.

-- What have been some of the major news items in the business or other trade publications in the past year or six months?
+What have been some of the major news items and trends in the business or other trade publications in the past year or six months?

 Research the organization.

 Besides going to the employer’s web site, read their annual report (call and ask for one).

 Know what products or services the employer produces or performs.

 Find out about the employer’s reputation within the industry.

 Keep calm through preparation.